Close Menu

 “These funds help you achieve more of an auto-pilot experience,” says Lee. “(Saving for retirement) doesn’t become as heavy of a lift.”

-At the end of 2025, 70.2% of Millennials had all of their savings in a target-date fund, according to Fidelity.
+At the end of 2025, 70.2% of Millennials had all of their savings in a target-date fund, as reported by Fidelity.

 Read More